Terms and Conditions

 Service Provider Obligations:

-- Service providers must provide proof of valid WWCC to job requesters upon request
+- Service providers must provide proof of valid clearance (e.g., WWCC, DBS Check, VSC, or equivalent) to job requesters upon request

-- WWCCs are not transferable between states/territories - service providers must hold valid clearance for the jurisdiction where services are provided
+- Clearances are not transferable between jurisdictions — service providers must hold valid clearance for every jurisdiction in which they provide services

-- Service providers are solely responsible for ensuring their WWCC remains current and complies with all applicable laws
+- Service providers are solely responsible for ensuring their clearance remains current and complies with all applicable laws

 Job Requester Obligations: